 Orientation and Mobility (O & M) training helps a blind or visually impaired child know where he is in space and where he wants to go (orientation).
 It also helps him be able to carry out a plan to get there (mobility).
 O & M specialists focus their training on such things as: sensory awareness, spatial concepts, searching skills, independent movement, sighted guide, Protective techniques, and cane skills, to allow the child to navigate his world efficiently, effectively, and safely.

-Orientation and Mobility Specialist
+Tim Bauman, Orientation and Mobility Specialist

 tbauman@cesa4.org